cosmicjs/appointment-scheduler/AppointmentSchedulerBlog.md

 But, before any of that, we need to get our Cosmic bucket ready to store and serve data.

-## Part 0: Setting Up CosmicJS
+## Part 0: Setting Up Cosmic JS

 We'll use two types of Objects to store our data: one for appointments and one for site configurations.
-In CosmicJS, first create the ```Appointments``` object type with the specified metafields.
+In Cosmic JS, first create the ```Appointments``` object type with the specified metafields.
 Then, we'll create a ```Configs``` object type with no default metafields and a ```Site``` object in which we'll define object-specific metafields.

 **Appointments**